jneidel/jneidel.com/content/misc/what-is-nlp/index.md

 A swish or 6-step reframe can work better, if the fear is more general.
 [^limiting-belief]: To get rid of limiting beliefs I usually use the 6-step reframe or a parts negotiation.
+[^six-step]: With a 6-step refame I go in an negotiate or convince a subconscious part of mine to adjust it's behavior to be (more) in line with what I want.